UB-Mannheim/vMaBookShelf/INSTALL.md

 ### YUICompressor
+need for minimizing js and css files. see
+  * bookshelf-server/html/js/ErzeugeMiniVersion.sh_sample (for Linux)
+  * bookshelf-server/html/js/ErzeugeMiniVersion.cmd_sample (for Windows)

-need for minimizing js and css files. see html/js/ErzeugeMiniVersion.cmd there you have to insert the path into the variable "yuicomp"
+there you have to insert the path into the variable "yuicomp"

-cd /usr/local/bin/vMaBookShelf
+#### Download YUICompressor

 https://github.com/yui/yuicompressor/releases
 and download the actual jar file.

+rename
+  * bookshelf-server/html/js/ErzeugeMiniVersionen.sh_sample to
+  * bookshelf-server/html/js/ErzeugeMiniVersionen.sh

+or

-rename html/js/ErzeugeMiniVersionen.sh_sample to html/js/ErzeugeMiniVersionen.sh
+rename
+  * bookshelf-server/html/js/ErzeugeMiniVersionen.cmd_sample to
+  * bookshelf-server/html/js/ErzeugeMiniVersionen.sh

 and adapt the example to your needs here you put the path and name of the jar file to the variable "yuicomp"